iodigital-com/io-technology/data/blog/lets-explore-astros-core-features.md

 ## What are Astro Islands?

-Astro islands are parts of the website that are built on the client side using JavaScript rather than delivered statically.
+Astro islands are UI components that are initially rendered server-side, and as developers, we choose which UI component should be hydrated.
 This allows us to keep the majority of the site static while adding interactive elements.
-This strategy combines the best of both worlds: high performance and responsiveness.
+The advantage of this approach in terms of performance is that we only ship JavaScript for the components that require it.

-The architecture behind Astro Islands is called the Islands Architecture, whereby interactive UI components are hydrated with the [partial/progressive hydration technique](https://www.patterns.dev/posts/progressive-hydration/).
+The architecture behind Astro Islands is called the Islands Architecture, whereby interactive UI components are hydrated with the [partial/progressive hydration technique](https://www.patterns.dev/posts/progressive-hydration/).ß

 ![example of an Astro islands](/articles/lets-explore-astros-core-features/AstroIslands.png)